 There are many different terms used for different stages of editing, as I explain in Tips and Tricks to Save on Editing Costs.
-Line edits are often also referred to as copyediting, stylistic editing, second edits, or for lazy editors “editing”.
+Line edits is often also called copyediting, stylistic editing, second edits, or for lazy editors “editing”.
+Understanding the differences is the first thing you want to look for when determining who you want to hire for line editing services.

-When I provide line editing, I do a comprehensive review of your story and determine your “style guide” (something you may not even have.)
+When I provide line editing, I do a comprehensive review of your story and determine your “style guide”.
+Something you may not even know you have.
 I then evaluate your genre and determine if this is a good fit for your genre.

+This is your story.
+My job is not to change your story.
+It is simply to help you improve it.
+I will not make any changes to your document.
+Instead, I will either use Track changes for Word or google suggest mode for google docs.
 I am a firm believer in the ABLE philosophy (Always Be Learning Everything) and whenever possible, I will cite a rule for why I recommend a change.
-I do this because I also firmly believe that in order for you to decide whether or not to break a rule, you have to know what the rule is first.
+In order for you to decide whether or not to break a rule, you have to know what the rule is first.

-While a lot of what I provide in copy edits will feel a lot like a glorified grammar checker, I go above and beyond.
-As amazing as ProWritingaid is (the tool I most recommend to those on a tight budget who need to save money on editing and the tool I use for my own edits) this can only take you so far.
-While it can point out possible word usage issues in the form of homophones (to, two, too) it cannot see when you completely misuse a word or when the word you use may be technically correct, but is contextually incorrect.
+While a lot of what I provide in copy edits will feel like a glorified grammar checker, I go above and beyond with suggesting word choices, analyzing flow, sentence structure, and yes a lot of grammar.
+As amazing as ProWritingaid is (the tool I most recommend to those on a tight budget who need to save money on editing and the tool I use for my own edits before I send off to a final pass with my own editor) this can only take you so far.
+While it can point out possible word usage issues in the form of homophones (to, two, too) it cannot see when you completely misuse a word or when the word you use may be technically correct but is contextually incorrect.
+It will show when you’ve overused words and provide synonyms, but it cannot understand the context of the genre/ location/ time period which could impact the best suggestions.

-For example, I had a client who described a prostitute as swarthy to describe her dark skin.
+For example, I had a client who described a prostitute as swarthy in reference to her dark skin.

-I also fact-check/ believe-check elements.
+I also fact-check/ belief-check elements.
 Just because you’re writing fiction, doesn’t mean that there doesn’t need to be a certain level of grounding.
 The level is dependent on your genre, reader preference, and what works for your story.
+This is an aspect that most fiction editors will leave to content editors on the first pass.
+But I come from nonfiction and final fact-checking at this stage is just in my blood.
+While my main focus is not on the typical items a developmental editor will cover, if I see something I will say something.

 To get a free sample edit, simply send me an email with the following: